ryanmallory/active-directory-setup/README.md

 -   Assign DC-1 a static IP address
 -   Open Client-1's command prompt and perpetually ping (ping -t) DC-1's private IP address.
 Open Windows Defender Firewall on DC-1 and enable ICMPv4 Echo Request.
 Go back to Client-1's command prompt and observe the change
 -   Install Active Directory Domain Services on DC-1 and promote it to a domain controller
--  Create an admin account and organizational units (OU) in Active Directory Users and Computers (ADUC), then login to DC-1 with the new admin account
+-  Create an admin account and organizational units (OUs) in Active Directory Users and Computers (ADUC), then login to DC-1 with the new admin account
 -  Set Client-1's default DNS server to DC-1's private IP address, then join Client-1 to DC-1's domain
 -  Create 1,000 user accounts using a PowerShell script (run PowerShell ISE as administrator)
 -  Sign in to Client-1 using one of the newly-created user accounts